- Tribal Leaders

-In general, businesses and tribal governments with fewer than 50 employees are considered a “small business.”
-In some states, this will include you if you are self-employed with no employees.
+Employers with 50 or fewer employees are considered a “small business.” .
 Contact your State Department of Insurance to find out whether this applies in your state.

-If you have up to 25 employees, pay average annual wages below $50,000, and provide health insurance, you may qualify for a small business tax credit of up to 35% (up to 25% for non-profits) to offset the cost of your insurance.
-This will bring down the cost of providing insurance.
+A tribal government non-profit organization and other small employers may qualify for the tax credit if the employer has fewer than 25 employees, pays an average annual wage below $50,000, and provides health insurance, may qualify for a small business health care tax credit of up to 50% (up to 35% for non-profits) to offset the cost of insurance.
+This will reduce the cost of providing insurance.

-The Affordable Care Act does not require small businesses or tribal governments to provide health insurance for their employees.
+The Affordable Care Act does not require small employers (fewer than 50 full-time and/or full-time equivalent employees) to provide health insurance to their full-time employees.

-The Employer Responsibility provision of the Affordable Care Act applies businesses with more than 50 full-time workers.
+The employer shared responsibility mandate under the Affordable Care Act applies to businesses with 50 or more full-time employees.

 If you are a small employer with 2-50 employees, health insurance companies cannot turn your business down based on the health status of your employees or their family members.
 This rule applies when you initially apply for small employer coverage and if you decide to change plans.

 An insurer must also accept everyone in your group.
 Employees or family members (if you offer dependent coverage) with health conditions cannot be excluded from coverage.

 Health insurance companies must sell you any small employer health plan they sell to other small employers in your state.

 Contact your State Department of Insurance to learn more about your rights to getting and keeping small employer coverage.